Microsoft pitches free help for Windows 7-to-Windows 10 upgraders

 Onboarding remains king in FastTrack.

 For Windows 10, FastTrack takes customers through four steps - initiate, assess, remediate and enable - with soup to nuts guidance.
-In the access step, for example, "FastTrack provides guidance to enable use of Desktop Analytics and guides you through creation of a Desktop Analytics deployment plan," referring to the telemetry-powered tools that are supposed to analyze systems and, for instance, determine which are ready for an upgrade to Windows 10.
+In the access step, for example, "FastTrack provides guidance to enable use of Desktop Analytics and guides you through creation of a Desktop Analytics deployment plan," referring to the telemetry-powered tools that are supposed to analyse systems and, for instance, determine which are ready for an upgrade to Windows 10.

 Naturally, caveats abound.
 FastTrack specialists won't, according to the list marked "Out of Scope," help customers create custom images for Windows 10 deployment or enable security features or upgrade Configuration Manager to the "Current Branch" version.
-For those tasks, Microsoft advised organizations to contact a Microsoft partner.
+For those tasks, Microsoft advised organisations to contact a Microsoft partner.

 The outline titled "Your Responsibilities" was more informative simply because it described, in a general way, the work customers would have to do, and clearly showed that FastTrack is no fairy godmother armed with a magic wand.